Jayfeather233/bot_cqhttp/README.md

 ### About the source files

-The Main/Main.java is the starting point.
+The main/main.java is the starting point.

-- src/Main: contains Main.java and other files to distribute message with go-cqhttp.
+- src/main: contains main.java and other files to distribute message with go-cqhttp.
-- src/Game: contains all games' java files to process the games.
+- src/game: contains all games' java files to process the games.
-- src/Function: contains all java files to process the features.
+- src/function: contains all java files to process the features.
-- src/HTTPConnect: files used to connect with go-cqhttp through HTTP and files for download images.
+- src/httpconnect: files used to connect with go-cqhttp through HTTP and files for download images.
 - lib: support files for JSON.
 (Alibaba.fastjson)

 ### How to run the bot